masudsaiful/javascript-async-await-step-by-step-tutorial/README.md

 Quality Standard Check Completed
 ```
-If we run the programme we can see that the output will take few seconds to display the result as there are some delay happening while 'requirements' quality standard test is running.
+If we run the programme we can see that the output will take few seconds to display the result as there are some delay happening while **requirements** quality standard testing function is running.
 This causes the next lines of instructions remaining off.
-Here actually occured 'blocking' in these lines of code.
-The code fall in a loop in the 'requirements' functions to take sometimes to return the value.
-When loop ended it will return value and thus chain of other function blocks will start execution.
+Here actually occured **blocking** in these lines of code.
+The code fall in a loop in the **requirements** function to take sometimes to return the value.
+When loop ended it will return value and thus chain of other functions blocks will be executed.

 ```javascript
   const requirements = (status) => {